Mold and Your Health

 • Avoid carpeting if possible as mold accumulates in it.
 Use throw rugs that can be washed frequently.

-For some people with severe mold sensitivity living in a dry climate can be very beneficial.
-Although this may seem like an extreme measure it can often create drastic improvements in one’s health.
+For some people with severe mold sensitivity, living in a dry climate can be very beneficial.
+Although this may seem like an extreme measure, a move to a dry climate can often create drastic improvements in one’s health.

-Since any mold requires moistness and humidity to grow then by taking steps to prevent common everyday mold growth in our environments we are also ensuring that the more toxic molds will not proliferate as well.
+Since any mold requires moistness and humidity to grow, the steps we take to prevent common everyday mold growth in our environments and protect ourselves from the health effects of mold will also ensure that the more toxic molds will not proliferate as well.